 I was able to change all that by infusing some color and pattern into the space and adding much needed storage with a cheap second-hand bench.

 My mom found this second-hand bench for $10, and, although it was dirty, it was still in solid shape.
 It needed a little oomph before it went in our entryway though.
-I knew a stencil from Royal Design Studio was just the thing it needed.
+I knew a stencil from Royal Design Studio (affiliate) was just the thing it needed.

 After sanding the bench down, I gave the whole thing two coats of flat white paint.
 I like to use flat paint underneath a stencil because I think the stencil paint adheres a bit better and dries faster.